TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 ## Crash reporting

-Report crashes in the automated crash report system of NewPipe instead of the GitHub issue tracker.
+Report crashes in the automated crash report system of NewPipe.
-Reports are sent via e-mail, and contain all data needed for debugging, including your comments.
+That way you get all data needed for debugging included in your bugreport for GitHub.
-You'll see exactly what is sent, and then send it.
+You'll see exactly what is sent, add your comments, and then send it.

 ## Issue reporting/feature requests